GravityKit/GravityView/readme.txt

 #### 🐛 Fixed
 * Export link View widget would not use date range filters.
+* The Entry Date Search Field could select a "Date" input type which is not supported.

 = 2.23 on May 17, 2024 =